 Since the Higgs boson discovery at the LHC, the NMSSM has gained a renewed attraction in view of its positive features as compared to the widely studied MSSM.
-Firstly, the NMSSM naturally solves in an elegant way the so-called μ problem [229] of the MSSM: to have an acceptable phenomenology, a value in the vicinity of the electroweak or SUSY breaking scale is needed for the supersymmetric Higgs mass parameter μ ; this is automatically achieved in the NMSSM, since the μ -parameter is dynamically generated when the singlet Higgs field acquires a vacuum expectation value of the order of the SUSY breaking scale, leading to a fundamental Lagrangian that contains no dimensional parameters apart from the soft SUSY breaking terms.
-Secondly, as compared to the MSSM, the NMSSM can induce a richer phenomenology in the Higgs and neutralino sectors, both in collider and dark matter (DM) experiments: on the one hand, heavier Higgs states can decay into lighter ones with sizable rates [230-249] and, on the other hand, a new possibility appears for achieving the correct cosmological relic density [250-254] through the so-called "singlino", i.e. the fifth degree of freedom in the neutralino sector, which can have exceptionally weak couplings to SM particles.
-Thirdly, the NMSSM needs somewhat less fine tuning [237, 238, 255] (although some fine tuning is still required [256]): the upper limit on the mass of the lightest CP-even Higgs particle is larger than in the MSSM, and therefore more SUSY parameter space is consistent with a SM-like Higgs having mass as high as 125.5 GeV.
+Firstly, the NMSSM naturally solves in an elegant way the so-called $\mu$ problem [240] of the MSSM: to have an acceptable phenomenology, a value in the vicinity of the electroweak or SUSY breaking scale is needed for the supersymmetric Higgs mass parameter $\mu$ ; this is automatically achieved in the NMSSM, since the $\mu$ -parameter is dynamically generated when the singlet Higgs field acquires a vev of the order of the SUSY breaking scale, leading to a fundamental Lagrangian that contains no dimensional parameters apart from the soft SUSY breaking terms.
+Secondly, as compared to the MSSM, the NMSSM can induce a richer phenomenology in the Higgs and neutralino sectors, both in collider and dark matter (DM) experiments: on the one hand, heavier Higgs states can decay into lighter ones with sizable rates [241-260] and, on the other hand, a new possibility appears for achieving the correct cosmological relic density [261-265] through the so-called "singlino", i.e. the fifth degree of freedom in the neutralino sector, which can have exceptionally weak couplings to SM particles.
+Thirdly, the NMSSM needs somewhat less fine tuning [248, 249, 266] (although some fine tuning is still required [267]): the upper limit on the mass of the lightest $\mathcal{CP}$ -even Higgs particle is larger than in the MSSM, and therefore more SUSY parameter space is consistent with a SM-like Higgs having mass as high as 125.5 GeV.
 Of course, there are more potential decay modes of an NMSSM Higgs of mass 125.5 GeV.
-The fact that current data implies that these decay modes cannot have large branching ratio places constraints on the model parameter space.
+The fact that current data implies that these decay modes cannot have large BR places constraints on the model parameter space.
 Nonetheless, in the end a SM-like Higgs boson of mass 125.5 GeV with very SM-like properties is achieved with less fine-tuning than in the MSSM case.